peihexian/proxy/README.md

 `routing_rules = domain:.google.com:proxy:socks5://myproxy.example.com:1080`
 `routing_rules = country:CN:block`

+Country-based rules require the `ipip_db` option to be configured so that the server can resolve IP addresses to countries using the database.

 See the `doc/server.conf.example` file for more detailed examples and usage.

 ## 静态文件 http 服务器